CesiumGS/cesium-unity-samples/README.md

 ### :goggles: :one: VR Level 1 - Denver Photogrammetry

-In this scene, explore high-resolution photogrammetry data of Denver, CO in virtual reality.
-This scene is set up to work with the Oculus Quest 2 and includes VR controller support.
-It requires an `APK` file to be built and run on the Quest 2.
-To build this file, open **VR01_CesiumDenver** in the Unity Editor and follow the instructions below.
+Cesium for Unity supports virtual reality platforms.
+This level is set up for users with VR headsets to get started quickly.
+In this scene, explore high-resolution photogrammetry data of Denver, Colorado with VR controller support.
+To build this for the Oculus Quest 2, open **VR01_CesiumDenver** in the Unity Editor and follow the instructions to build an `APK` file for the headset.
 These instructions also appear in the UI of the scene itself.

 1. Ensure that your Unity Editor has Android build support.
 If not, follow the instructions [here](https://docs.unity3d.com/Manual/android-sdksetup.html) to set it up.
 2. Go to `File -> Build Settings` and change the platform to Android.